Doctor-Who/cog-recipes/README.md

 Try to streamline disk usage instead of raw raster + raster tiles.
 Consider COG is generated from a mosaic from several tiles.

-## 1 Band Raster : DSM in ASC format
+## Raster with 1 band : DSM in ASC format

 1. Build en VRT